The Rooted Space

 You get to return to who you already are.

-My vision is a world where women no longer feel the need to prove, perform, or push to be worthy.
+I dream of a world where women no longer feel the need to prove, perform, or push in order to be worthy.

 Where authenticity isn’t a performance, but a return.